 Getting pre-approved for a mortgage involves employment verification, proof of income, and a credit check, but there’s a few more things you should know.
 The pre-approval process is important to knowing how much the bank is willing to lend you.
-Reading this list before you meet with your mortgage broker will help speed up the pre-approval process and get you into your new home faster.
+Knowing how to get pre-approved for a mortgage will help speed up the buying process and get you into your new home faster.

 Sections in this document